apache/usergrid/content/docs/_sources/README.txt

 ## How to publish the Usergrid docs to Usergrid website

+First you generate the HTML for the docs from the Markdown and reST sources like so:

+	cd $usergrid/docs
+	make clean html

 To update the Usergrid website you must copy the udpated docs files from ``target/html`` directory to the website directory at the root of the Usergrid project, i.e. ``${usergrid-project-dir}/website/docs``.

 You can do this by running the script ``update-website.sh``.